 If the above solutions are not working and you had backed up the data on your iPod to iTunes, then you should consider the DFU mode.
 This is an effective method to solve many issues associated with a software update.
 However, this method also makes you lose the data on your device.

-Step 3.
-Using a USB cable, connect your iPod to the computer, then start the iTunes;
+- Step 1: Switch off your iPod.
+Download and install the iTunes application on a secure computer.
+Using a USB cable, connect your iPod to the computer, then start iTunes;

 - Step 2: For iPod Touch 6 and below, keep pressing the Home button and the Lock button.
 After around 8 seconds, release the Lock button while keeping pressing the Home button.
 When your device enters the DFU mode, nothing will appear on the screen.